LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 {Describe the authentication method(s) used for the API, such as using an API key, OAuth, Bearer token, etc.}

 Example 1:
 The {Name of API} uses [API keys](#get-an-api-key) to authenticate requests.
 All API requests must be made over HTTPS.
-Calls made over plain HTTP will fail.
-API requests without authentication will also fail.
+Calls made over plain HTTP and API requests without authentication will also fail.

 Example 2:
 All requests require a **Bearer token** in the `Authorization` header.